danwing/referee/draft-wing-settle-referee.md

 device within the local domain (e.g., router, smart home hub, NAS, or a virtualized CPE).
 The Referee runs HTTPS and serves files containing public key fingerprints indexed by each server's local domain name.
+These files are populated by servers on the local domain that support Referee or manually as described in {{server-bootstrapping}}.

-Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server using a well-known URI.
+Clients authenticate the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server using a well-known URI.
 The Referee returns the SHA-256 fingerprint of the server's public key as an octet-stream.